 Revolution Is Not a Dinner Party by Ying Chang Compestine

 It’s not easy to find a book for teens that is set during China’s Cultural Revolution.
 The period was marked by public shaming, betrayal, torture and violence, so it’s not surprising that authors have a hard time conveying the history while not delving into horrific and graphic detail.

-I’m pleased to say that Compestine, whose father was imprisoned during the Cultural Revolution, strikes a good balance in this simply told, yet poignant tale of a fictional girl living through the upheaval.
+I’m pleased to say that Compestine, whose father was imprisoned during the Cultural Revolution, strikes a good balance in Revolution Is Not a Dinner Party, a simply told, yet poignant tale of a fictional girl living through the upheaval.

 Her story starts with a nine-year-old girl named Ling who has a comfortable life in China living with her mother, who is a nurse, and her father, who is a doctor.
 We get to know the Wongs, the friendly family who lives upstairs and Comrade Li, a seemingly kindly fellow who lives next door and makes origami figures for the children.

 As time goes on, however, it is clear that a movement is afoot that poses a threat to the happiness of Ling’s little family.
 Their house is suddenly subject to surprise inspections from the Red Guards, Comrade Li turns menacing, Mr. Wong goes missing in the night and Mrs. Wong is publicly humiliated and then arrested.

 Compestine avoids severe violence and any bloodshed, but the events could still be disturbing for a sensitive reader.
 I would recommend this for an older teen.
 There is one woman who is brought home after being shamed and chooses to commit suicide (offstage), and that is something to consider when choosing something for your child.

 However, if you have a teen who has been OK with popular teen books such as The Hunger Games or Divergent, this book should be fine.